Darxo/Hardened/README.md

 - The bagslots on the player paperdoll are now centred correctly on characters who have 1 or 3 bagslots
 - Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
 - **Repel** can no longer push someone back in a 90° angle
+- **Copper Ingot** price is now affected by `BuildingRarityMult`
+- Economic Difficulty now affects all prices instead of just some of them
 - Other Actors moving in or out of the range of someone with **Lone Wolf** now cause that effect to update instantly
 - Allow cut, copy and mark operations in input fields that are full.
 Limit Ctrl-Combinations, Delete and Arrow Key presses in input fields to one per press
+- The price of **Copper Ingots** is not correctly affected by **Rebuilding Efforts**
 - Items that you drop during battle are now correctly re-equipped afterwards
 - Improve knock back logic for **Spiked Impaler** to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
 - IdleSounds on higher combat speed are now played less frequently than on lower combat speed
 - Hitpoints recovery on brothers is now more accurate (camping recovery fix)
+- Fix Armor Damage on Weapon tooltips sometimes being off by 1%
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit
 - **Knock Back** now displays its hitchance bonus correctly in the preview